jmcook1186/biosnicar-py/README.md

 ## Recent Additions

-In 2020 there have been several additions to the BioSNICAR model that have not yet been documented in any publication paper.
+There have been several additions to the BioSNICAR model that have not yet been documented in any publication paper.
 These include:

 ### 1) Refactor of bio-optical model
 The bio-optical model was refactored into a much more useable format.
 Hard coded variables were moved into the function call, the two bio-optical components (the mixing model and mie/go code) ware now controlled from a single driver script, and file paths were all synchronised.